iranzo/blogpost/ztp.md

   LOG_LEVEL: "debug"
 ```

-NOTE: We don't recommend using this functionality in production environments and also it's not supported.
+**NOTE**: We don't recommend using this functionality in production environments and also it's not supported.

 #### AgentServiceConfig

-This is the Operand, the Assisted Service pod that handles the spoke clusters deployments:
+This is the Operand, the Assisted Service pod that handles Spoke cluster deployments:

 ```yaml
 apiVersion: agent-install.openshift.io/v1beta1